mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Have installed CDH on multi-node clusters before
 * Can complete labs by objective: few step-by-step directions
 * Can read and write shell scripts
-* Can follow public-facing documentation with little additional guidance
+* Can follow Cloudera's public-facing documentation with occasional guidance

 ---
 <div style="page-break-after: always;"></div>